Math Notes

 • Understand the concept of solids of rotation

-• Explore common shapes like cylinders, cones, and spheres
+• Explore common shapes like cylinders, cones

 • Learn volume formulas for various solids

-• See how calculus is applied to calculate complex volumes
+• See how calculus is applied

 Geometric Dilations